ymclapp/learning-journal/README.md

 Learning journal from 102
 Headings

+Growth Mindset:  your natural abilities will get you so far, but it takes a mindset of learning and achieving to get you further

+Reminders:
+1. Upload a profile picture
+2. Complete Read 01:
+3. Complete Career Class 01

+Markdown Info:

+Lists

+You can make an unordered list by preceding one or more lines of text with - or *.

+- George Washington
+- John Adams
+- Thomas Jefferson
+Shows list as bulleted

+To order your list, precede each line with a number.

+1. James Madison
+2. James Monroe
+3. John Quincy Adams

 To create a heading, add one to six # symbols before your heading text.
 The number of # you use will determine the size of the heading.

 # The largest heading